 The Last Temptation of Christ - Satan

-So then, from there, why this one incarnation to mention, why Jesus Christ, why is this story told.
+So then, from there, why this one incarnation instead of a bread roll to mention, why Jesus Christ, why is this story told.
 Why the focus here.

-It's about a teaching, friendly, child-loving God.
+It's a story about a teacher, a friendly, child-loving God.
 A God who gave everything, who loved his kiddos hard.
-A God of family and heart, a teacher, not a God of war.
-A god who forgave, who offers redemption.
-And a God who asked for our faith, like a little nothing's worth of faith.
+A God of family and heart, not a God of war.
+A God who forgave.
+And a God who asked for our faith.

-God has given us a fancy wrapped gift here, a Merry Christmas, a Happy Easter, a beacon to teach and to build and to love one another as siblings.
-A guiding star :)
+God comes to us as a gift, a Merry Christmas, a Happy Easter, a north star.
+A beacon to teach and to build, to love one another as siblings.

 HA!
 HA!
 HA!
 HA!